INF2023AI-Python/NoNameNoGame/README.md

 ## Game description
 ### Start Screen
-Use the Joystick up or down to select the game
+Use the Joystick to select the game
 Press the green button to start the game
 ### Space Invader